lonycell/grafana.v7/docs/sources/features/shortcuts.md

 # Keyboard shortcuts

-Grafana has a number of keyboard shortcuts available.
-Press Shift + `?` on your keyboard to display all keyboard shortcuts available in your version of Grafana.
+ThingSPIN has a number of keyboard shortcuts available.
+Press Shift + `?` on your keyboard to display all keyboard shortcuts available in your version of ThingSPIN.

 **Popular shortcuts:**